othomantegazza/sunday-blues/content/post/2019-06-23-genetic-privacy.md

 ## Genotype to phenotype in the age of Big Data

-As mentioned above, decoding information in DNA is a long and meticolous work of reverse engineering and of association, trying to connect your genotype (Your unique DNA sequence) to your phenotype (you).
+As mentioned above, decoding information in DNA is a long and meticulous work of reverse engineering and of association, trying to connect your genotype (Your unique DNA sequence) to your phenotype (you).

 Genotypes are becoming easier and easier to get: genotyping services such as [23andme](https://www.23andme.com/?myg=true) and [ancestry](https://www.ancestry.com/) offer a pretty comprehensive analysis of your genotype for a hundred dollars, from a sample of your saliva.
 Hospitals routinely do it from blood samples.
 Also getting a detailed genotype from [forensic evidence](https://www.thermofisher.com/it/en/home/industrial/forensics/human-identification.html) or even [old blood cards](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0064710) is getting more detailed and reliable.

-Tough, to decode this information you must rely on previous study and DNA sequences will hardly generate any new knowledge on themeselves if not connected to the phenotype and behaviour of the owner.
-But with [social networks](https://www.theguardian.com/profile/carolecadwalladr) and [web trackers](https://blog.mozilla.org/firefox/take-control-against-online-tracking/) we are leaving an easily searchable and indexed track of our phsical appearance, our thoughts and behavour.
+Tough, to decode this information you must rely on previous study and DNA sequences will hardly generate any new knowledge on themselves if not connected to the phenotype and behavior of the owner.
+But with [social networks](https://www.theguardian.com/profile/carolecadwalladr) and [web trackers](https://blog.mozilla.org/firefox/take-control-against-online-tracking/) we are leaving an easily searchable and indexed track of our physical appearance, our thoughts and behavior.
 This hints to risks that should enter the public debate right now.

 # European Privacy Law